robocorp/robocorp/windows/docs/api/robocorp.windows.md

 - <b>`search_depth`</b>:  Up to which depth the hierarchy should be searched.

-timeout: The search for a child with the given locator will be retried until the given timeout elapses.
+- <b>`timeout`</b>:  The search for a child with the given locator will be retried until the given timeout (in **seconds**) elapses.
 At least one full search up to the given depth will always be done and the timeout will only take place afterwards.
 If not given the global config timeout will be used.

+- <b>`raise_error`</b>:  Do not raise and return `None` when this is set to `True` and such a window isn't found.

 **Raises:**
-ElementNotFound if an element with the given locator could not befound.
+`ElementNotFound` if an element with the given locator could not befound.

 ______________________________________________________________________